Hwasong-17: History

+Hwasong-17 made its public debut in a military parade on 10 October 2020.
+At the time of debut, Hwasong-17 was unnamed, and North Korea called the missile as "new strategic weapon".
+The missile was tentatively named as Hwasong-16.

-At the Self-Defence-2021 exhibition, the missile was shown labeled as the Hwasong-17.
+At the Self-Defence-2021 exhibition, North Korea revealed the official name of the missile as Hwasong-17.

-Test launches of the Hwasong-17 were carried out first on 26 February 2022, and again on 4 March.
+Test launches of the Hwasong-17 were allegedly carried out first on 26 February 2022, and again on 4 March.
 North Korea did not publicize news of the launches, with INDOPACOM revealing them later.
 The United States believed the tests were not intended to demonstrate the ICBM's range but conduct early evaluations of its capabilities.
 North Korea publicly claimed the launches were intended to test components of a reconnaissance satellite at operational altitudes without disclosing they had been lofted by the new ICBM.
 It is possible the launches were done to test both satellite components and the ICBM, but only the former was admitted to limit potential international criticism.
 Missile expert Jeffrey Lewis also raised the possibility that these were launches of the post-boost vehicle for the second stage of the Hwasong-17.
 A missile launch was attempted on 16 March 2022, but it was a failure.
-It is suspected that it was a Hwasong-17 test, but was not acknowledged by North Korea due to the unsuccessful launch.
+It is possible that it was a Hwasong-17 test, but was not acknowledged by North Korea due to the unsuccessful launch.

 A test launch of a disputed missile type was carried out by North Korea on 24 March 2022.
 The launch was a technical success that broke many records for North Korea, for example regarding height and flight time.
 The footage of the launch may have been doctored, with missile analysts being unable to confirm that the missile that was launched on 24 March was a Hwasong-17, due to inconsistencies with objects in the background of the launch, which matched to satellite imagery on an earlier date than 24 March.
-Two shots of the observation bus that Kim Jong-un was in appeared to be taken in different locations and grass that was burnt in a controlled burn appeared to be unburnt on Korean Central Television footage.
-South Korean intelligence alleges that the missile launched on 24 March was likely an improved and modified Hwasong-15, though NK News also stated that there may be other reasons for using old footage, such as a camera failure.
+Two shots of the observation bus that Kim Jong Un was in appeared to be taken in different locations and grass that was burnt in a controlled burn appeared to be unburnt on Korean Central Television footage.
+South Korean intelligence alleges that the missile launched on 24 March was likely an improved and modified Hwasong-15, though according to NK News, there may be other reasons for using old footage, such as a camera failure.

 At a parade on 8 February 2023 marking the 75th anniversary of the Korean People’s Army, twelve Hwasong-17s on mobile launchers were displayed.
 Depending on the exact number of missiles and potential multiple reentry vehicles, North Korea could technically have reached the point where they have enough ICBMs carrying enough warheads to overwhelm the existing amount of GMD interceptors, although no multiple warhead tests had yet been conducted.